 Jesus lived in a very different time and culture to us, and spoke a different language.
 Most of us can only read his biographies in the Bible via a translation.
-And if we want to delve any deeper, we need to understand language, culture, archaeological discoveries and other ancient writings.
+But if we want to delve any deeper, we need to understand language, culture, archaeological discoveries and other ancient writings.

 Few of us have access to this information nor the skill and training to interpret it.
 While we are each free and responsible to form our own conclusions about Jesus, we must first understand the facts available, and that must come from the experts.

-The range of expert opinion
+The range of expert historical opinion

-Some are believers who write to defend the christian faith.
-They are acknowledged experts in their fields, but they will generally believe or assume that the New Testament has been inspired by God and kept accurate by him, and are willing to accept the reality of supernatural events and causes.
+These are believers who write to defend the christian faith.
+They may be acknowledged experts in their fields, but they will generally believe or assume that the New Testament has been inspired by God and kept accurate by him, and are willing to accept the reality of supernatural events and causes.
 There are a large number of scholars in this category, including, in the reference list, Blomberg, Habermas and those quoted in Strobel.
 Christians will generally be happy to accept what they say but non-believers may not.

 The mainstream of New Testament scholarship uses objective methods and assumptions that remove as much as possible the effect of any pre-conceived viewpoint.
 They will exercise caution, but not scepticism, in drawing historical conclusions.
 Some are not willing to pass historical judgment, one way or the other, on miraculous matters, as they see these as beyond the domain of the historian.
 Some (in my opinion the most trustworthy ones) will apply similar methods of historical analysis to the New Testament as would be applied to other writings of a similar age, but others adopt even more stringent methods to “bend over backwards” so that they reach conservative conclusions.